c3333/cpp-docs.de-de/docs/build-insights/reference/sdk/cpp-event-data-types/force-inlinee.md

 ### <a name="return-value"></a>Rückgabewert

-Der Name der force-inlined-Funktion, kodiert in UTF-8.
+Der Name der erzwungenen UTF-8-codierten Inlinefunktion.

 ## <a name="size"></a><a name="size"></a>-Größe